 Plus, we will be using WPCode, which is the best code snippet plugin on the market.
 This plugin makes it safe to insert custom code without directly dealing with your website files, so you’re less likely to break your site.

-The first step is to install WPCode.
+The first step is to install and activate WPCode.
 For more information, you can check out our guide on how to install a WordPress plugin.

 Note: You can also use the free WPCode plugin for this tutorial, but upgrading to the premium plugin will get you access to a cloud-based code snippet library, WooCommerce integrations, and more.

-Now, there are two types of code snippets you have to add.
+Now, there are 2 types of code snippets you have to add.
 Let’s go through them one by one:

 Adding a WordPress Filter Code

 This code tells WordPress to filter the user’s search results based on the options they’ve selected in the search form.
-It will work with another code snippet that’s responsible for creating the search form, which we will talk about later.
+It will work with another code snippet that creates the search form, which we will discuss later.

 First, you need to give your new snippet a name.
 It can be something as simple as ‘WordPress Search Filter.’